shopsys/shopsys/docs/automated-testing/introduction-to-automated-testing.md

 The fact that the feature is not documented may indicate that the authors did not consider the behavior a real feature and may change in future versions.
 If it does you will be notified by your tests.

-## Types of automated tests available in Shopsys Framework
+## Types of automated tests available in Shopsys Platform

 ### Unit tests
 Used to test the smallest possible amount of code (the "unit", i.e. class/method).
 To isolate tested unit it is useful to mock other objects - create a dummy object mimicking the real implementation of collaborating classes.

-Unit tests in Shopsys Framework are built on [PHPUnit testing framework](https://phpunit.de/).
+Unit tests in Shopsys Platform are built on [PHPUnit testing framework](https://phpunit.de/).

 #### Advantages:
 * execution is really fast